 BMI View: This quarter has seen the Middle East and Africa (MEA) region's average petrochemicals Risk/ Reward Index (RRI) score fall by 0.1 point.
-Much of the movement is related to the impact of domestic economic and political risks on the petrochemicals market and local producers.
-Higher risk markets have seen some improvement this quarter, but this has been offset by declines elsewhere.
+Some of the movement is related to the impact of changing ethane and naphtha price differentials with the recovering price of crude oil having a negative effect on naphtha-fed producers to the benefit of ethane-fed rivals.
+Other factors include the impact of domestic economic and political risks on the petrochemicals market and local producers.